Winans Steam Gun: History

-In the excitement of the times, Ross Winans' public involvement in states' rights politics in Maryland, his great fortune, word of the munitions work being done at his factory for the city, city defense appropriations, and the appearance of a menacing looking gun that had emerged from his factory became mixed in the press and were carried in papers across the country.
+In the excitement of the times, Ross Winans's public involvement in states' rights politics in Maryland, his great fortune, word of the munitions work being done at his factory for the city, city defense appropriations, and the appearance of a menacing looking gun that had emerged from his factory became mixed in the press and were carried in papers across the country.

-After calm returned, the gun was taken again to Winans' shop for repair at city expense, then returned to Dickinson, who then attempted to take it to Harper’s Ferry to sell to Confederate forces.
+After calm returned, the gun was taken again to Winans's shop for repair at city expense, then returned to Dickinson, who then attempted to take it to Harper's Ferry to sell to Confederate forces.
 Union forces captured the gun and its handlers, intact, in mid journey on May 11, 1861, at Ellicott Mills, Maryland and took it to their camp at Relay, Maryland.

-While not a party to the attempt to escape with the gun, press accounts linking him to it, his pro-states' rights politics, rumors of munitions making for the South, and the real munitions work he had undertaken for Baltimore authorities led to Ross Winans’ arrest and brief detention by Federal forces.
+While not a party to the attempt to escape with the gun, press accounts linking him to it, his pro-states' rights politics, rumors of munitions making for the South, and the real munitions work he had undertaken for Baltimore authorities led to Ross Winans's arrest and brief detention by Federal forces.
 He was released after 48 hours, after agreeing that he would not take up arms against the government.

 Following its capture, the gun was tested by members of the 6th Massachusetts Infantry, before being sent North, via Annapolis, Fortress Monroe, and eventually to Lowell, Massachusetts, where it was presented to a mechanic's organization.
 Despite receiving significant political and media attention throughout the spring of 1861, it made no contribution to the war itself.
 It remained little more than a curiosity, eventually being scrapped long after the war.